7ejasVijay/hyperbridge-integration-guide/README.md

 Next is to run the messaging relayer that is responsible for cross chain transfers of messages and tokens. \
 [Click here to run the messaging relayer](docs/messaging.md)

+## #4 Set the Token Gateway Address in your chain

+.. in progress

 ## ⚙️ Step-by-Step Integration

 ### 1. Start Consensus Relayer